 This page discusses the interdependence of perception and representation in a complex adaptive system (CAS).
 Hofstadter and Mitchell's research with Copycat is reviewed.
 The bridging of a node from a network of 'well known' percepts to a new representational instance is discussed as it occurs in biochemistry, in consciousness and abstractly.Perception and representation architectures are also designed to leverage discoveries into a parallel and prioritized search process.

 This page reviews the implications of selection, variation and heredity in a complex adaptive system (CAS).
 The mechanism and its emergence are discussed.Evolution can use

 This page describes the consequences of the asymmetries caused by genotypic traits creating a phenotypic signal in males and selection activity in the female - sexual selection.sexual selection,

 The impact of this asymmetry is to create a powerful alternative to natural selection with sexual selection's leverage of positive returns.
 The mechanisms are described.

 This page discusses the mechanisms and effects of emergence underpinning any complex adaptive system (CAS).
-Key research is reviewed.emergence constraints, allelic, one of multiple alternative forms of a schematic sequence with the same address on a schematic string.
+Physical forces and constraints follow the rules of complexity.
+They generate phenomena and support the indirect emergence of epiphenomena.
+Flows of epiphenomena interact in events which support the emergence of equilibrium and autonomous entities.
+Autonomous entities enable evolution to operate broadening the adjacent possible.
+Key research is reviewed.emergence constraints, allelic, one of multiple alternative forms of a schematic sequence with the same address on a schematic string. matching, and

 This page reviews the inhibiting effect of the value delivery system on the expression of new phenotypic effects within an agent.extended phenotypic alignment to help improve its success in recombination.
 Indeed to ensure some adaptability to changing circumstance epistatic alleles seem necessary.
 Understand the